mrinalwahal/portfolio/content/en/pragyaan.md

 ---

 I often deliver guest lectures at colleges like IIT Madras and Anna University, Chennai, on topics like Artificial Intelligence and Security Engineering.
-And my organisers often used to complaint about how the platforms that they use for event management and ticketting, like BookMyShow, charge as high as 25% commission, and take weeks to disburse payments.
+And my organisers often used to complain about how the platforms that they use for event management and ticketing, like BookMyShow, charge as high as 25% commission and take weeks to disburse payments.

 To solve their problem I started building <a href="https://pragyaan.co">Pragyaan.co</a>, which is tailored for educational events, webinars, workshops, industrial training, and offers are much more straightforward and transparent pricing.
 ## Features